Warning: This story contains spoilers for both Shape of Water and Three Billboards Outside Ebbing, Missouri.

 On the surface, these two movies have almost nothing in common.
 One has Frances McDormand storming around in a jumpsuit, throwing molotov cocktails at a police station.
 The other has fish sex and Russian spies.
 (And did I say fish sex?
 Because seriously, this woman fucks a fish!
 And it's romantic!)
 But delve a little deeper, and you'll find that the two actually address very similar themes of otherness, sexism, and race, all of which Shape of Water handles infinitely better than Three Billboards.

 The Shape of Water is a gorgeous two-hour allegory.
 The fish man isn't really a fish man.
 He's a stand-in for everyone we, as a society, exclude as a curiosity rather than a living, breathing, emoting being.
 But what's so great about the film is that it doesn't stop there.
-It weaves in other marginalized groups throughout the film, giving them depth and personhood: the fact that we see Elisa (Sally Hawkins), who is mute, masturbating in the first few minutes of the film, as part of her daily routine on equal footing with boiling an egg, marks her as a sexual being.
+It weaves in other marginalised groups throughout the film, giving them depth and personhood: the fact that we see Elisa (Sally Hawkins), who is mute, masturbating in the first few minutes of the film, as part of her daily routine on equal footing with boiling an egg, marks her as a sexual being.
 It's jarring because we're not used to considering disabled people — and especially disabled women — in that light.

 And rather than letting us bask in the glory days of 1950s Baltimore diners, the film jolts us out of nostalgia by revealing the open racism of those days.
 The fact that Zelda (Octavia Spencer) is so willing to put her job, and indeed her life, on the line to help rescue an endangered creature is even more impressive when you think that she is also living her life as a second-class citizen.
-Even Michael Stuhlbarg's scientist/spy is marginalized by his desire to put knowledge and curiosity above patriotism — he's a nerd.
+Even Michael Stuhlbarg's scientist/spy is marginalised by his desire to put knowledge and curiosity above patriotism — he's a nerd.
 All of this ties together nicely when you consider that the villain is a white, middle-class bully.

 Race is a key element in Three Billboards as well — at first.
 We learn early on in the film that Officer Dixon (Sam Rockwell) is a racist cop with a penchant for torturing Black offenders.
 But what could have been an opportunity for real social commentary gets rolled up in the series of other issues the film tries to tackle unsuccessfully.
 Rather than fleshing out its "others," Three Billboards uses them as props for a laugh.
 Peter Dinklage's character, for example, appears to only be around so we can laugh at the idea of a dwarf dating a no-makeup Frances McDormand.
 (Dinklage was born with achondroplasia, a form of dwarfism that affects bone growth.)